Treatment for constipation depends on the cause, how long you've had it and how severe your symptoms are.

-If you have faecal impaction, you will initially be treated with a high dose of the osmotic laxative macrogol.
-After a few days of using this laxative, you may also have to start taking a stimulant laxative.
+If you have faecal impaction, you'll initially be treated with a high dose of the osmotic laxative macrogol.
+After a few days of using macrogol, you may also have to start taking a stimulant laxative.

-If you do not respond to these laxatives, you may need one of the medications described below.
+If you don't respond to these laxatives, and/or if you have overflow diarrhoea, you may need one of the medications described below.

-- Suppository: this type of medicine is inserted into your anus.
+- Suppository – this type of medicine is inserted into your anus.
 The suppository gradually dissolves at body temperature and is then absorbed into your bloodstream.
-Bisacodyl and glycerol are two medicines that can be given in suppository form.
+Bisacodyl is an example of a medication that can be given in suppository form.

-- Mini enema: this is when a medicine in fluid form is injected through your anus and into your large bowel.
+- Mini enema – where a medicine in fluid form is injected through your anus and into your large bowel.
 Docusate and sodium citrate can be given in this way.

 Pregnancy or breastfeeding

-If you are pregnant, there are ways for you to safely treat constipation without harming you or your baby.
+If you're pregnant, there are ways for you to safely treat constipation without harming you or your baby.
 Your GP will first advise you to change your diet by increasing fibre and fluid intake.
-You will also be advised to do gentle exercise.
+You'll also be advised to do gentle exercise.

-If dietary and lifestyle changes do not work, you may be prescribed a laxative to help you pass stools more regularly.
+If dietary and lifestyle changes don't work, you may be prescribed a laxative to help you pass stools more regularly.

-Lots of laxatives are safe for pregnant women to use because most are not absorbed by the digestive system.
-This means that your baby will not feel the effects of the laxative.
+Lots of laxatives are safe for pregnant women to use because most aren't absorbed by the digestive system.
+This means that your baby won't feel the effects of the laxative.

 Laxatives that are safe to use during pregnancy include the osmotic laxatives lactulose and macrogols.
-If these do not work, your GP may advise a small dose of bisacodyl or senna (stimulant laxatives).
+If these don't work, your GP may recommend taking a small dose of bisacodyl or senna (stimulant laxatives).

-However, senna may not be suitable if you are in your third trimester of pregnancy (27 weeks to birth) because this medicine is partially absorbed by your digestive system.
+However, senna may not be suitable if you're in your third trimester of pregnancy, because it's partially absorbed by your digestive system.

-If your baby is constipated but has not yet started to eat solid foods, the first way to treat them is to give them extra water between their normal feeds.
-If you are using formula milk, make the formula as directed by the manufacturer and do not dilute the mixture.
+If your baby is constipated but hasn't started to eat solid foods, the first way to treat them is to give them extra water between their normal feeds.
+If you're using formula milk, make the formula as directed by the manufacturer and don't dilute the mixture.

-You may want to try gently moving your baby's legs in a bicycling motion or carefully massaging their abdomen (tummy) to help stimulate their bowels.
+You may want to try gently moving your baby's legs in a bicycling motion or carefully massaging their tummy to help stimulate their bowels.

 Babies who are eating solids

-Never force your baby to eat food if they do not want to.
+Never force your baby to eat food if they don't want to.
 If you do, it can turn mealtimes into a battle and your child may start to think of eating as a negative and stressful experience.

 If your baby is still constipated after a change in diet, they may have to be prescribed a laxative.
-Bulk-forming laxatives are not suitable for babies, so they will usually be given an osmotic laxative.
-However, if this does not work, they can be prescribed a stimulant laxative.
+Bulk-forming laxatives aren't suitable for babies, so they'll usually be given an osmotic laxative.
+However, if this doesn't work, they can be prescribed a stimulant laxative.

-As well as eating fruit, older children should have a well-balanced diet, which also contains vegetables and wholegrain foods such as wholemeal bread and pasta.
+As well as eating fruit, older children should have a healthy, balanced diet, which also contains vegetables and wholegrain foods, such as wholemeal bread and pasta.

-Try to minimise stress or conflict associated with using the toilet or meal times.
-It is important to be positive and encouraging when it comes to establishing a toilet routine.
-Your child should be allowed at least 10 minutes on the toilet to make sure they have passed as many stools as possible.
+Try to minimise stress or conflict associated with meal times or using the toilet.
+It's important to be positive and encouraging when it comes to establishing a toilet routine.
+Allow your child at least 10 minutes on the toilet, to make sure they've passed as many stools as possible.

 To encourage a positive toilet routine, try making a diary of your child's bowel movements linked to a reward system.
 This can help them focus on using the toilet successfully.